 It is also likely that property prices have increased in value since the buyer first put down their initial deposit, so not only have they missed out on capital growth, but they are also faced with a higher entry price into the market which they might not have the immediate funds for.

-How to reduce risk It’s important to know that this kind of scam is not widely practiced; however investors and buyers need to do their homework to ensure they reduce their risk.
+It’s important to know that this kind of scam is not widely practiced; however investors and buyers need to do their homework to ensure they reduce their risk.

 1) Check the length of the sunset clause